 Keep in mind that desert riding poses a challenge as terrain can vary from incredibly deep silt to a hard base and lots of rocks.
 Desert tires, similar to an intermediate motocross tire, address these varying terrains.
 Sand dune or paddle tires don't have knobs but instead features what looks like a series of paddles to push you along.

 Generally, off-road tires look similar to Motocross tires and many riders pick a Motocross tire for off-road riding.
+But when tackling the world of enduro, you need an enduro specific tire to handle the diversity in terrain and hazards.

 What Do All Those Numbers Mean?